The Only 2 Reasons You Need To Start Investing And Build WealthMar 30, 2022

 Compound interest takes into account the combined effects of:

 - Time.
-The longer your assets stay invested, the longer all these other forces have to accelerate the growth of your investment.
+The longer you can let these ingredients mix together the better!
 If you’re interested- check out the exact equation below.

 Let’s look at a more practical example, using a 401k as an investment vehicle.

-LuAnn is 26 and just started a new job at an insurance company making $50,000/ year.
-She decides to use her 401k as her main investing vehicle and works hard to contribute the maximum of $19,500.
+LuAnn is 26 and started a new job at an insurance company making $50,000/ year.
+She decides to use her 401k as her main investing account and works hard to contribute the 2021 maximum of $19,500.
 Her employer matches 4% of her contributions.

 This leaves LuAnn with about $2,000 take home pay each month.
-She lives in a low cost of living area and as she recieves small pay increases over time, she can upgrade her lifestyle slightly while keeping her investing objectives the same.
+She lives in a low cost of living area and as she receives small pay increases over time, she can upgrade her lifestyle while keeping her investing objectives the same.

 In her 401k LuAnn is investing $19,500 each year and her employer will kick in another $2000 (4% of her $50k salary).
 So each month about $1,971 will go into her 401k.
 Within her 401k she’s invested in low cost index funds.

-Magically, without doing too much work, at 56 LuAnn will have over $2.7 million dollars, more than enough to make her work optional, even with inflation.
+Magically, without doing too much work, at 56 LuAnn will have over $2.7 million dollars!
+Dang Lu!
+That’s more than enough to make her work optional, even with inflation.

 Types of income

-If learning about the dangers of inflation and the magic of dividends, appreciation and compound interest hasn’t made you consider investing- let me give you one extra reason.
+If learning about the dangers of inflation and the magic of compound interest hasn’t made you run to your computer- let me give you one extra reason.

 There are 3 main types of income.
 Earned income, investment income and passive income.
-Earned income like from your day job typically trades time for money and is taxed on a sliding scale, you can check out the 2020 tax brackets below.
+Earned income is from something like a 9–5.
+It typically trades time for money and is taxed on a sliding scale, you can check out the 2021 tax brackets below.

-Passive income refers mostly to real estate, but could also refer to income you receive from businesses you are a non-active partner in.
+Passive income refers to real estate, or other business ventures.
 Most passive income takes time on the front end to set up, but then takes little time afterwards.
-It may be taxed in a similar way as earned income, but also allows for lots of deductions to take place!
+It’s taxed in a similar way as earned income, but also allows for lots of deductions along the way!

-Investment income generally refers to profits you make when you sell an investment for more than what you bought it for.
+Investment income is when you sell your investment.
 As long as you’ve held that asset for over a year, this type of income receives preferred treatment.
-See the below 2020 bracket for long term capital gains for single filers.
+See the below 2021 bracket for long term capital gains for single filers.